-Sheri Hoidra Law Office, LLP understands that few divorce-related matters are more contentious than alimony.
+Sheri Hoidra Law Office, LLC understands that few divorce-related matters are more contentious than alimony.
 You can depend on a Baltimore, Maryland alimony lawyer from the Law Office of Sheri Hoidra to fight for the outcome you need.
 Contact us today so we can get started.

 Alimony Lawyer Serving Clients in Baltimore, Maryland

 We know just how important receiving regular support payments can be for financially dependent spouses, which is why we will do everything in our power to attain the positive result you deserve and need.
 Don’t hire just any attorney to fight for your future, hire a Baltimore, Maryland family law attorney here at Sheri Hoidra Law Office.

 Courts will consider a number of factors when establishing your alimony agreement.
 Keep in mind that alimony is not intended to be permanent; instead, it’s designed to help a financially dependent spouse until they are able to support themselves in the future.
 That said, some of the factors courts will consider when determining the duration and extent of alimony a spouse is to receive are as follows:

 - The age and health of both spouses

 - The standard of living established in the marriage